kit-github/RoboND-Kinematics-Project/writeup_template.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

+ -- Add some screen shots to show how this worked.
+ -- it doesn't work.
+Perhaps use inv(R0_3) instead of R0_3.T -- also the side angle

 Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.
+  - Not sure what??

 And just for fun, another example image: